ElsaDesta/wild-wild-circus/README.md

 -users can view the collective's work
 - users can send suggestions
 - all acts are stored in the database
-- admin can add new acts
+- admin can edit content & upload images

 # Technologies used
 - create-react-app
 - redux
-- express generator
+- express and node.js
 - multer - for uploading images
-- mongo db
+- mongoDB - to store data

 # to do
 - responsiveness - wide screens